 Travel

 The closest major airport to St. George, Utah is Harry Reid International Airport (McCarran Airport) in Las Vegas, Nevada, which is approximately two hours from the conference venue in St. George, Utah.
 Rental vehicles are available at the airport and the St. George Shuttle is also an option for traveling between Las Vegas and St. George.
-The Council is currently working with the St. George Shuttle to see if we can get a discounted rate for symposium attendees.
-Information will be posted when we know more.
+The rates vary depending upon the time of day but generally range between $37 and $59.

 St. George Utah Regional Airport might be another option for some travelers but flight availability may be limited.